plantys0/CSharpDemo1/#docs/C#.md

 This plan lets you enter OMSCS prepared and confident.
 If you share your weak areas (e.g., algorithms), I can refine further!

-# shortcuts & prompts
+# shortcuts & prompts: VStudio
-VStudio: Ctrl+D = copy selected text below
+Ctrl+D = copy selected text below

+Ctrl+L = delete current line

 Answer with a single block of latest .net version C# code.
 The code should have its own input End the code with a Console.WriteLine("End"); statement.
 No other ConsoleWriteLine statement is needed because I will test in debug mode with breakpoints.
 Have minimal comments.
 Comments should only be at the end of the respective code line.